Sammyojima/inventory-database-assignment/README.md

     SOURCE inventory_schema.sql;

-**Verify the database:**

-SHOW DATABASES;
-USE inventory_db;
-SHOW TABLES;

-📝 **Notes**
+📝 Notes

-This schema can be extended with more tables (e.g., Payments, Categories).
-All tables use PRIMARY KEY, FOREIGN KEY, and constraints for data integrity.
+Designed and tested on MySQL 8.x.

+Schema follows 1NF, 2NF, and 3NF to eliminate redundancy.

+Can be extended with triggers, views, or stored procedures for advanced functionality.

+📜 License

+This project is for academic purposes.
+Feel free to use and adapt for learning.

 👤 **Author**
 Samuel Ojima Idakwo